postcss/autoprefixer/README.md

 }
 ```

-### Disabling in Sass/SCSS
+In Sass/SCSS you can use all the disable options above, add an exclamation mark
-In Sass/SCSS you can use all the disable options above, add an exclamation mark before autoprefixer in the comment.
+in the start of comment: `/*! autoprefixer: off */`.

 ## Options